NectarCoder/SyncDroid/README.md

 ## Installation

-Download latest release from (link to latest release), and ensure you have followed the instructions in the [Prerequisites](#prerequisites) section below.
+No releases have been published - as of right now you will have to build the application from source (See [Build](#build)).
 Refer to the Wiki for usage.

 ## Build